-> Your grandfather's generation was introduced to some of the finest deer hunting rifles ever made.
+Your grandfather's generation was introduced to some of the best deer hunting rifles ever made.

 These five classic deer rifles have a near perfect blend of form and functionality.
-The power and reliability of rifles like the Winchester Model 70 or the German-made Mauser M98 are hard to beat even by today's standards.
-They quite simply the best hunting guns ever put to market.
+The power and reliability of these accurate rifles like the Winchester Model 70 or the German-made Mauser M98 are hard to beat even by today's standards.

-And if your grandpa owned one of these guns, and passed it down to you, consider yourself lucky.
+And if your grandpa owned one of these lever guns or bolt actions and passed it down to you, consider yourself lucky.
 While they may not all be worth a lot today, they can still take down big game just as good as they did last century.

 Marlin Model 336

-Chances are your grandpa or one of his hunting buddies used an original Marlin 336 during their deer hunting days.
+Chances are your grandpa or one of his hunting buddies used an original Marlin 336 lever rifle during their deer hunting days.
 The 336 is one of the most reliable and accurate lever-action sporting rifles ever made.
-Since its introduction in 1948, more than 6 million Model 336's have been produced.
+Since its introduction in 1948, more than 6 million Model 336s have been produced.

-The rifle has seen a number of variations, but it's most commonly chambered for .30-30 Winchester and .35 Remington cartridges.
-The 336 is still the go-to rifle for many whitetail hunters.
+The rifle has seen a number of variations, but it's most commonly chambered for .30-30 Winchester and .35 Remington ammo cartridges.
+The 336 is still the go-to deer gun for many whitetail hunters.

 Winchester Model 70

-The original Model 70 had a Mauser-style extractor that ensured a reliable feed - a feature that's crucial to big game hunters.
-Other key components of the Model 70 include a 3-way wing tip safety and seriously dead-on accuracy.
+The original Model 70 had a Mauser-style extractor that ensured a reliable feed, a feature that's crucial to big-game hunters.
+Other key components of the Model 70 include a three-way wing-tip safety and seriously dead-on accuracy.

 Pre-1964 Model 70's were chambered for the .257 Roberts, a popular cartridge for whitetail hunters.
 It's a timeless design that's just as effective now in the hands of deer hunters as it was when it was first released more than 70 years ago.